AP-ascension/teledyne-camera-setup-tool/README.md

 	Contains GUI design files that are editable using Gluonix Designer.
 This allows customization of the graphical interface according to your needs.
 - Runtime:

 	Includes the runtime files necessary for running the tool.
-The runtime requires Python 3.11, but the design module can be exported to run with other Python versions as well.
+The runtime requires Python 3.10, but the design module can be exported to run with other Python versions as well.

 # Features
 - Camera Settings Adjustment:
 - Exposure
 - Gamma
 - Gain
-- Contrast
+- Contrast -> Not implemented as FLIR does not offer contrast adjustment
-- Saturation (not yet implemented)
+- Saturation
 - Sharpness
 - Image Size (not yet implemented)
 - Image Capture: